MLSDev/TRON/README.md

 }
 ```

-To parse your response from the server, all you need to do is to create `JSONDecodable` instance, for example:
+To parse your response from the server, all you need to do is to create `JSONDecodable` conforming type, for example:

 ```
 class User: JSONDecodable {